dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

             MEM_wb_alloc   =  TEX_C_B(    0b001,  1, 1),

-After the first couple invocations, it got down to 99 cycles:
+After the first couple invocations, it got down to a completely flat (zero variance!)
+99 cycles:

 ```
 vm on, caches on